Visit the old train/railway station in Artà, a monument of industrialization

 The train stopped working in 1997, leaving these group of buildings unusable for several years.
 The main building, of perfect symmetry, has three floors and rectangular shape.
 The lintels over the windows are decorated with geometric motifs of red and white ceramic.
 They are worth a look!
 Beside, we find an old coal cellar and the toilets.
 Finally, in the area we find three more buildings that are private properties nowadays.

-How to get to the old train station of Ártà
+Get directions to the train station of Ártà

 Artà is a cultural stronghold of Mallorca, it boasts diversity and wealth in many ways.
 The area has been occupied by human since the Bronze Ages which has left numerous landmarks and point of interest to discover all over the municipality, such as the Talayotic settlement of ses Païsses, the pilgrimage church of Sant Salvador, the modernist architecture in Ca’n Epifani, the railway station, the Franciscan convent, the Betlem hermitage, the Llevant nature park and so much more, there is really something for everyone to enjoy in Artà.
 In addition to the many places to visit in the area, Artà is also home to some great restaurants and romantic petit hotels situated in historical fincas and manors.